Skip to content

 Minoxidil and Post Menopausal Hair Loss

 Minoxidil is a common medication prescribed for the management of male pattern hair loss.
+We take a look at some of the burning questions around Minoxidil for treating hair loss in women during menopause.

 Why does hair texture change during menopause?